 The aim of our school is to provide all children with an outstanding education which helps them to not only achieve in line with or above nationally expected standards, but also equips them with the life skills which will see them succeed at secondary school and beyond in the workplace so that all children lead happy and productive lives.

 The measure of any school is the extent to which it helps children to make progress from varying starting points when they enter school.
 Our school makes more than nationally expected progress with pupils many of whom begin school below national expectation and then leave 7 years later at or above nationally expected levels.

+The performance of the school as outlined by the Department for Education Performance Tables can be found HERE.
 This page contains some of the data which helps to show the extent to which our school makes progress with our children but only pertains to academic data in terms of reading, writing and mathematics.